commodores/MCLB_Rover_App/README.md

 Turn on the rover using the breaker.

 ### 2. Boot the App
-The app should start automatically.
+The raspberry pi should boot up automatically.
-> **Note:** Currently, you need to log in manually.
-Automating startup will be implemented in a future update.
+> **Note:** Currently, the app requires manual set up.
+Automating the app to start automatically when the Raspberry Pi boots is still a work in progress.

 ### 3. Open the Serial Port
 To allow communication with the rover, open a terminal and run: